 The purpose of the Supporting Statement is to verify and endorse that you have represented your practice in a fair and genuine way throughout the application, in line with the requirements of AdvanceHE (PSF 2023) Descriptor 1.

 You are required to submit one supporting statement verifying that the application presents a fair and honest reflection of the participant's practice in line PSF 2023 Descriptor1, from an experienced educator.
-Queen Mary Fellowship Application
+Your application is incomplete without this.